220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-2/Labs/Interfaces.md

 }
 ```

-Notice that Eclipse will underline our Whale class in red.
+Notice that IntelliJ will underline our Whale class in red.
 Hover your mouse over it to see the compiler message: